junoxlabs/wagtail-starter-kit/BRIEF.md

 ### **7. Performance & Optimization Strategy**

 - **Caching:**
-  - Implement a production cache backend (Redis).
+  - Implement a production cache backend (Redis). [wagtail-cache >= 3.0.0]
   - Use Wagtail's **frontend cache invalidation** to selectively purge cached pages upon updates.
   - Leverage Django's **template fragment caching** for expensive-to-render but frequently accessed components (e.g., navigation menus).
 - **Database Queries:**
   - Mandate the use of `select_related` and `prefetch_related` in querysets to prevent N+1 query problems, especially when listing pages or snippets.
 - **Image Optimization:**
   - Strictly use Wagtail's `{% image %}` template tag for all images.
-This enables on-the-fly resizing and cropping, ensuring that appropriately sized images are served to the user.
+This enables on-the-fly resizing and cropping, ensuring that appropriately sized images are served to the user; consider adding specific guidance on image formats (WebP) and responsive image sets.
 - **Asset Minification:**
   - The Tailwind CSS build process should be configured to minify the final CSS output for production.